History of the alphabet: Letter names and order

-The order of the letters of the alphabet is attested from the 14th century BC in the town of Ugarit on Syria's northern coast.
-Tablets found there bear over one thousand cuneiform signs, but these signs are not Babylonian and there are only thirty distinct characters.
-About twelve of the tablets have the signs set out in alphabetic order.
-There are two orders found, one of which is nearly identical to the order used for Hebrew, Greek and Latin, and a second order very similar to that used for Geʽez.
+The order and number of letters in the Proto-Sinaitic alphabet is unknown.
+The first attestation of any alphabetical order is from the 14th century BC in the town of Ugarit on Syria's northern coast.
+Tablets found there bear over one thousand distinct words in the Ugaritic alphabet, composed of thirty cuneiform characters.
+About twelve tablets have the signs set out in alphabetic order.
+There are two orders found, one nearly identical to the order used for Phoenician, Hebrew, Greek and Latin, and a second very similar to that used for Geʽez.
+Ugaritic preserved both orders.

-It is not known how many letters the Proto-Sinaitic alphabet had nor what their alphabetic order was.
-Among its descendants, the Ugaritic alphabet had 27 consonants, the South Arabian alphabets had 29, and the Phoenician alphabet 22.
-These scripts were arranged in two orders, an ABGDE order in Phoenician and an HMĦLQ order in the south; Ugaritic preserved both orders.
 Both sequences proved remarkably stable among the descendants of these scripts.

-The letter names proved stable among the many descendants of Phoenician, including the Samaritan, Aramaic, Syriac, Arabic, Hebrew, and Greek alphabets.
+The letter names proved stable among the many descendants of the Phoenician alphabet, including the Samaritan, Aramaic, Syriac, Arabic, Hebrew, and Greek alphabets.
 However, they were largely abandoned in Tifinagh, Latin and Cyrillic.
-The letter sequence continued more or less intact into Latin, Armenian, Gothic, and Cyrillic, but was abandoned in Brahmi, runes, and Arabic, although a traditional abjadi order remains or was re-introduced as an alternative in the latter.
+The letter sequence continued more or less intact into Latin, Armenian, Gothic, and Cyrillic, but was abandoned in Brahmi, runes, and Arabic, although a traditional abjadi order remains or was reintroduced as an alternative in the latter.

-The table shows Proto-Sinaitic and its descendants.